Frequently Asked Questions¶

 make all install DESTDIR=/opt/photoprism

-Missing build dependencies must be installed manually as shown in our human-readable and versioned Dockerfile.
-You often don't need to use the exact same versions, so it's possible to replace packages with what is available in your environment.
+When choosing this installation method, missing build and system dependencies must be installed manually, as shown in our human-readable and versioned Dockerfiles.
+Since you often don't need to use the exact same versions, you can replace most packages with those available in your environment.

-Human-readable and versioned Dockerfiles as part of our public source code also help avoid "works for me" moments and other unwelcome surprises by enabling teams to have the exact same environment everywhere in development, staging, and production.
+(3) Dockerfiles are part of the source code repository.
+Human-readable and versioned Dockerfiles that are part of our public source code help avoid "works for me" moments and other unwelcome surprises by enabling us to have the exact same environment everywhere in development, staging, and production.

-A virtual machine running its own operating system provides more security, but typically has side effects such as lower performance and more difficult handling.
-You can also run Docker in a VM to get the best of both worlds.
-It's essentially what happens when you run dockerized applications on virtual cloud servers and operating systems other than Linux.
+A virtual machine with a dedicated operating system environment provides even more security, but usually has side effects such as lower performance and more difficult handling.
+Using a VM, however, doesn't prevent you from running containerized apps to get the best of both worlds.
+This is essentially what happens when you install Docker on virtual cloud servers and operating systems other than Linux.

 Why does your Docker image use the Plus License instead of the AGPL?¶